-Taking action can help you to:
+Taking action can help students to:

 - resolve the issue quickly and amicably